SalmanNA/A-Pathfinding-Visualizer/README.md

 -press escape to clear the grid

-Here is a screenshot of the program
+Here is a screenshot of the program\n
 |
 V
 ![image](https://user-images.githubusercontent.com/45930927/196564620-a504a067-bd13-4500-8a53-9be797b48b96.png)